myCHEF — wedding private chef bali

 A villa wedding in Bali offers intimacy, privacy, and beauty that hotels and event venues can't match.
 But catering logistics — kitchen access, group dietary needs, service timing, and staff coordination — require professional management.
 A private chef handles all of it, allowing you to focus entirely on celebrating.

 Unlike hotel packages with rigid menus, a private chef adapts your catering to your vision.
 Balinese-inspired courses for the rehearsal dinner, a Mediterranean spread for the welcome lunch, a formal fine dining reception — all possible in your villa kitchen, on your timeline.
-For full pricing guidance, see our private chef pricing guide.
+Every wedding is quoted individually with a detailed, itemised proposal.

 Event Coverage